 The Beauty of Blemishes

 The more that models nip and tuck toward perfection, the more boring their beauty becomes.
 Have we not seen blond hair, spotless skin, implanted breasts, and a 24-inch waist before?
-Like Plato's eternal Forms, perfection has only one cast from which all copies are cut.
+Like Plato's eternal Forms, perfection has only one mold from which all copies are cast.
 Beauty is more alluring with a blemish, because imperfections add uniqueness.
 A beautiful face with an off-centered smile or oddly-dimpled chin says to the eye, there is only one me.
 Though beauty ought not to have warts, it ought to have texture.
 Polished beauty has a quality of mass production, while blemishes provide a patch of particularity to which desire attaches more firmly.
-No wonder Zeus, the Greeks' most amorous god, preferred mortal girls to shining goddesses.
+No wonder Zeus, the Greeks' most amorous god, preferred mortal girls to goddesses.